 What do the operator’s references and colleagues have to say?

 - Professional pedigree

-Above all we want to be sure a deal aligns with the interests of our investor network.
-We then perform a detailed analysis and professional due diligence.
+Above all, we want to be sure a deal aligns with our rigorous underwriting and performance metrics.

-Before we present a deal to our investor network, it has gone through detailed evaluation process:
+Before we present a deal to our investor network, it has gone through a detailed evaluation process:

 A slate of industry veterans with expertise in related asset classes.